-- ask and answer questions to activate prior knowledge of text topics. make logical predictions - make logical predictions about text after previewing major text parts and features. - 3. skim a text to identify the gist, or overall main idea. - 4. scan a text to find specific pieces of information. - 5. identify the main idea of a paragraph and of a text and the major details that support each. - 6. find locations on maps. - 7. interpret infographs.
-8. identify the overall purpose of a text and of individual paragraphs. - 9. answer knowledge, comprehension, and analysis questions using evidence from texts. - 10. make inferences about texts based on evidence from the texts. - 11. identify an author's tone and point of view. - 12. differentiate between facts and theories. - 13. identify and explain causes and effects in a text.14. use target vocabulary in sentences.
+- 1. ask and answer questions to activate prior knowledge of text topics. - 2. make logical predictions about text after previewing major text parts and features. - 3. skim a text to identify the gist, or overall main idea. - 4. scan a text to find specific pieces of information. - 5. identify the main idea of a paragraph and of a text and the major details that support each. - 6. find locations on maps. - 7. interpret infographs.
+8. identify the overall purpose of a text and of individual paragraphs. - 9. answer knowledge, comprehension, and analysis questions using evidence from texts. - 10. make inferences about texts based on evidence from the texts. - 11. identify an author's tone and point of view. - 12. differentiate between facts and theories. - 13. identify and explain causes and effects in a text.
+14. use target vocabulary in sentences.

-- 1. write paragraph titles and topic sentences that accurately reflect the contents of a paragraph. - 2. compose informative paragraphs that present facts in a coherent, logical order using the simple present. - 3. compose process paragraphs that present instructions in a coherent, logical order using the imperative. - 4. compose definition paragraphs that logically explain a word, phrase, or concept using adjective clauses. - 5. compose descriptive paragraphs that draw on the five senses. - 6. compose narrative paragraphs that coherently describe details about meaningful moments from students' past using the simple past. - 7. compose opinion paragraphs that demonstrate an understanding of the differences between facts and opinions and that use facts to support the writer's opinion. - 8. use sequence words and chronological order effectively. - 9. use coordinating conjunctions (for, and, nor, but, or, yet, so) to combine two simple sentences. - 10. use adjective phrases, adjective clauses, and adverb clauses to create sentence variety. - 11. apply comma rules regarding compound and complex sentences. - 12. identify and correctly revise sentence fragments. - 13. maintain proper word order and subject-verb agreement. - 14. use possessive nouns and pronouns correctly in statements and questions, including correct placement of the apostrophe in written possessive nouns. - 15. apply basic rules governing the use of articles; i.e., differentiating between a/an and a/the; using an article before a singular common count noun. - 16. use capital letters at the beginning of sentences and for all proper nouns.
+- 1. write paragraph titles and topic sentences that accurately reflect the contents of a paragraph. - 2. compose informative paragraphs that present facts in a coherent, logical order using the simple present. - 3. compose process paragraphs that present instructions in a coherent, logical order using the - 4. compose definition paragraphs that logically explain a word, phrase, or concept using adjective clauses. - 5. compose descriptive paragraphs that draw on the five senses. - 6. compose narrative paragraphs that coherently describe details about meaningful moments from students' past using the simple past. - 7. compose opinion paragraphs that demonstrate an understanding of the differences between facts and opinions and that use facts to support the writer's opinion. - 8. use sequence words and chronological order effectively. - 9. use coordinating conjunctions (for, and, nor, but, or, yet, so) to combine two simple sentences. - 10. use adjective phrases, adjective clauses, and adverb clauses to create sentence variety. - 11. apply comma rules regarding compound and complex sentences. - 12. identify and correctly revise sentence fragments. - 13. maintain proper word order and subject-verb agreement. - 14. use possessive nouns and pronouns correctly in statements and questions, including correct placement of the apostrophe in written possessive nouns. - 15. apply basic rules governing the use of articles; i.e., differentiating between a/an and a/the; using an article before a singular common count noun. - 16. use capital letters at the beginning of sentences and for all proper nouns.

-adverbs.
-18. make predictions, offers, promises, and plans using be going to and will.
-19. use the simple present for future schedules and the present progressive for definite future plans.
+plans using be goin 19. use the simple present for future present progressive for